angr/angr/docs/advanced-topics/webassembly.rst

 WebAssembly and browsers
 ========================

-angr can run inside browsers and other WebAssembly hosts using Pyodide.
-WebAssembly wheels are built for angr, PyVEX, pypcode, Capstone, pydemumble, and Z3; the remaining Python dependencies are installed as pure Python or Pyodide packages.
-The VEX execution engine, Claripy/Z3, CLE loaders, CFG recovery, AIL, and the portable Rust extension modules are supported.
+angr targets browsers and other WebAssembly hosts using Pyodide.
+WebAssembly wheels are built for angr, PyVEX, pypcode, Capstone and pydemumble, and Z3's own Emscripten wheel is downloaded; the remaining Python dependencies are installed as pure Python or Pyodide packages.
+The VEX execution engine, Z3, CLE loaders, CFG recovery, AIL, and the portable Rust extension modules are all carried into the build.

+The build does not run yet.
+Pyodide cannot resolve ``libz3.so`` when it loads ``angr.rustylib``, which has linked Z3 since angr/angr#6550, so importing angr in the browser fails.

 The browser host does not provide every native operating-system facility.
 WebAssembly builds do not provide LMDB-backed spilling, psutil memory monitoring, Unicorn, Icicle, subprocesses, or multiprocessing.
 Analyses use